TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Configuration/Index.rst

 uid number of the menu item.
 This is useful if you want to insert an identification code in the HTML in order to manipulate properties with JavaScript.

+.. _ts-plugin-tx-extensionkey-wrapitemandsub:

+wrapItemAndSub
+""""""""""""""

+:typoscript:`plugin.tx_extensionkey.wrapItemAndSub =` :ref:`t3tsref:data-type-wrap`

+Wraps the whole item and any submenu concatenated to it.

 .. _configuration-faq: